sourcegraph/deploy-sourcegraph/configure/xlang/python/README.md

 You can enable it by:

-1. Append the `kubectl apply` command for the Python language server deployment to `kubectl-apply-all.sh.
+1. Append the `kubectl apply` command for the Python language server deployment to `kubectl-apply-all.sh`.

    ```bash
    echo kubectl apply --prune -l deploy=xlang-python -f configure/xlang/python/ --recursive >> kubectl-apply-all.sh